tkr-sh/hbd/README.md

 Usage: hbd <COMMAND>

 Commands:
-  add     Add a birthdays to your list of birthdays import  Import birthdays from a path get     Get todays birthdays rename  Rename someone
+  add     Add a birthday to your list of birthdays import  Import birthdays from a path get     Get todays birthdays rename  Rename someone